Kavindu54321/portfolio-kavindu-dev/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Tajul-Afreen-Portfolio] <a name="about-project"></a>
+# 📖 [portfolio-kavindu-dev] <a name="about-project"></a>

-**Tajul Afreen Portfolio** is a responsive web portfolio application where a developer can keep record of their previous projects, accoplishments, skills, contacts and CV to make it easier for them to display and present their developer talents.
+**portfolio-kavindu-dev** is a responsive web portfolio application where a developer can keep record of their previous projects, accoplishments, skills, contacts and CV to make it easier for them to display and present their developer talents.

 ## 🛠 Built With <a name="built-with"></a>